 In 1682, when French explorer René-Robert Cavelier, Sieur de La Salle, journeyed down the Mississippi River, he heard rumors that the Houma Indian nation lived on the eastern banks near present-day West Feliciana Parish.
-Although his journal entries provide the first documentation of the Houma, the tribe did not come into direct contact with Europeans until 1686, when explorer Henri de Tonti passed through its village.
+Although his journal entries provide the first written documentation of the Houma, the tribe did not come into direct contact with Europeans until 1686, when explorer Henri de Tonti passed through its village.
 In the eighteenth century, the Houma—a small, Muskogean-speaking, agricultural people—established important trade and political relationships with the French and Spanish colonists.
 As a community, they managed to survive and to maintain their identity through the Louisiana Purchase and increased settlement by Americans and immigrants.
 Today, the United Houma Nation (UHN)—a modern group whose tribal center is located in Golden Meadow, in Lafourche Parish—claims descent from this historic tribe.
-Although the UHN has been recognized as a Native American community by the state of Louisiana, it has been denied federal recognition.
+Although the UHN has been recognized as a Native American community by the State of Louisiana, it has been denied federal recognition.

 The Houma Nation in French Louisiana

-During the first decades of the eighteenth century, the Houma moved downriver from their location above present-day Baton Rouge, responding, in part, to pressure from other tribes in the region.
+During the first decades of the eighteenth century, the Houma moved downriver from their location above present-day Baton Rouge, responding, in part, to pressure from other Native American groups in the region.
 As European colonists expanded westward, for example, their traders penetrated further into the continent’s interior.
-To obtain goods and slaves, as well as to intimidate enemy nations, these traders and their Native American allies conducted violent raids along the eastern shores of the Mississippi River that, in turn, caused native nations located in this region to flee.
+To obtain goods and Indian slaves, as well as to intimidate enemy nations, these traders and their Native American allies conducted violent raids along the eastern shores of the Mississippi River that, in turn, caused Native nations located in this region to flee.
 As a result of these frequent raids, the Tunica Indians—historically located to the north of the Houma—moved south and settled in Houma territory.
-In 1706, tensions between the two tribes flared, and the Tunica massacred their hosts.
+In 1706, tensions between the two tribes flared, and the Tunicas massacred their hosts.
 The surviving Houma fled downriver in search of safer living arrangements and chose to relocate closer to the French colonists.
 Settling on the fertile lands north of Lake Pontchartrain, along the Mississippi River and across from Point Coupee Parish, the Houma raised corn, beans, hens, and other foodstuffs, which they brought into New Orleans to trade.
 By the 1720s, the Houma were active participants in Louisiana’s colonial economy, building strong trade and military alliances with the French.

 Compared to other tribes, the Houma were few in number.
 Pierre Le Moyne, Sieur d’Iberville, recorded their population at 350 men in 1699.
 Integral to the survival of the early Louisiana colonists, petite or small Indian nations helped supply the French settlers with food and material goods during shortages.
 Throughout the French colonial period (1682–1762), the Houma also regularly served as scouts for colonial ventures and supported the French during military conflicts with other Native American nations.
-Although relatively few in number, the Houma held land on both sides of the Mississippi River and were large enough to comprise two distinct communities.
+Although relatively few in number, the Houma held land on both sides of the Mississippi River and were numerous enough to comprise two distinct communities.
 Historical documents from this period indicate that during the 1730s, the Houma were split into two villages: one on the eastern and another on the western bank of the Mississippi River.
 Because the village on the eastern bank was larger, the French government recognized it as the seat of Houma political power.
 These two Houma groups remained geographically separated until the 1760s, when they reunited on the western side of the river.

 The Houma Nation in Spanish Louisiana